oxylabs/product-integrations/residential-proxies/README.md

 ## Getting started
 <br> 1.
 [Create an Oxylabs account](https://dashboard.oxylabs.io/registration)
 <br> 2.
-Choose Datacenter Proxies as the desired product
+Choose Residential Proxies as the desired product
 <br> 3.
-Get contacted by our team and set up your proxies
+Get contacted by our team and set up your proxies or purchase using self-service portal
 <br> 4.
 Start scraping

 For a detailed guide on how to implement and start using Residential Proxies, check out our [quick start guide](https://oxylabs.io/blog/residential-proxies-quick-start-guide).